FrontToBackCulture/valHelp/src/repository/viewRepo/viewRepo.md

 ---
 Search Repository Data
 1. Click on ‘Repositories’ dropdown tab on the top menu and choose the repository that you want to see.
-2. Click on the 'Repository' dropdown.
+2. Click on the 'Repository' dropdown and choose the repository you would like to see.
 ---
 Search Repository Data by Column
 1. Click on ‘Repositories’ dropdown tab on the top menu and choose the repository that you want to see.